itsunderscores/Fortnite-Offsets/README.md

 ## Notes

 - **Patch cadence** — Fortnite ships updates often.
-Globals like `UWORLD` and `gEngine` almost always move.
+Globals like `gEngine` almost always move.
 Member offsets move less often but still can.
 - **Two copies** — Keep `offsets.h` and `offsets.json` in sync.
 If you only update one, the other will be stale.
 - **Names** — `PlayerName` is encrypted.
 Use the decrypt in `PlayerName.h`, do not treat it as a raw string.
 - **Visibility** — `VisCheck.h` treats a mesh as hidden if `Seconds - LastRenderTime > 0.06`.